ietf-wg-acme/acme/draft-ietf-acme-acme.md

 Template:

-* Field name: The string to be used as a key in the JSON dictionary
+* Field name: The string to be used as a key in the JSON object
 * Field type: The type of value to be provided, e.g., string, boolean, array of string
 * Client configurable: Boolean indicating whether the server should accept